Esurielt/spirit-seeker-site/src/site/notes/z_Glossary/Azure Quill.md

 Headquarters for Pharousian chapter of Seekers disguised as a newspaper and private investigation agency.

-Azure Quill publish local news in Azur-Aulihrun and Pharousia, also takes on private investigation request that coincide with the paper's interest - paranormal and dangerous cases that in needs of attention or solutions.
+Azure Quill publish local news in Azulihrun and Pharousia, also takes on private investigation request that coincide with the paper's interest - paranormal and dangerous cases that in needs of attention or solutions.

 ##### Topics
 [[z_Glossary/Index/Organization\|Organization]]